KangLin/RabbitRemoteControl/docs/Compile/Windows.md

 **Note:** If the plugin does not load.
 It may be that the plugin's dependencies are not installed on the system.
-You can copy the dependent library into the plugin's directory.
+You can copy the dependent library into the application's bin directory.

 See: [Compile integration](../../.github/workflows/msvc.yml)